meekotherogue/by-night/drawings/drawings.md

   includeSelf: true
 ---

-Here is the collection of daily drawings I have done post university, and are sorted by year they were completed
+Here is the collection of daily drawings I have done post university, and are sorted by year they were completed.

-These are mostly quick, unfinished, and unpolished works so may not be an accurate representation of my skill or style
+These are mostly quick, unfinished, and unpolished works so may not be an accurate representation of my skill or style.